A young girl smiling while interacting with a science exhibit, featuring a transparent cylinder with fog inside.

 Miami Children's Museum

-Tracy Snyder Molina: Whether it's raining or just too hot, head inside to enjoy tons of hands-on fun at the Miami Children's Museum.
+Tracy Snyder Molina said: Whether it's raining or just too hot, head inside to enjoy tons of hands-on fun at the Miami Children's Museum.
 Kids can play dentist, perform surgery on a stuffed animal, explore a cruise ship and visit a fire and police department.
 Conquer the climbing wall at Mt.
 MiChimu and wander through the two-story sand castle Castle of Dreams or explore different instruments and learn how music sounds are made at Music Makers Studio.
 Sketch Aquarium is an interactive virtual aquarium where kids can add their own artwork.

 Cost: $20, $15 Florida Residents with proof of ID.